 - And here’s the toughest one of all: there are a lot of people out there who think they are good photographers, but all too often they’re not as great as they might believe.
 As I mentioned above, wedding photography is hard work: mentally you have to be constantly on-the-ball, watching everything, thinking ahead and getting your settings right so you don’t miss anything.
 Physically, not only are you carrying the kit around, lifting, lowering, lifting (even a standard DSLR will start to feel heavy after a few hours), but you also need a strong core and sturdy thighs (I kid you not, 95% of photography seems to involve squatting).

 If your guests take your photos, you will inevitably end up with (possibly) hundreds of almost-identical shots – probably blurred (low light/alcohol), yellow (artificial light) and of the back of your heads and other people brandishing camera phones.
-It will be up to you to find the will to sort through all the photos and find the best ones.
+It will be up to you to find the will to sort through all the photos and find the best ones – only to discover no-one captured the ring exchange, first kiss or confetti throw.
 Good luck.